VLucet/git-and-github-with-r-workshop/README.md

 ```bash
 git fetch  # Fetch compares your local version with the remote version but does not apply the new changes (if there are any)
 ```
-The next step is for one of the team member (othr than the repo owner) to make a change.
-Make a change to teh Readme file for instance (maybe you think the best movie of all time is *not* Sharknados 3.
-You'd be wrong, but still, you're welcome to change that...
+The next step is for one of the team members (other than the repo owner) to make a change.
+Make a change to the Readme file for instance (maybe you think the best movie of all time is *not* Sharknados 3.
+You'd be wrong, but still, you're welcome to change that...)
 ```
 nano README.md	# Reminder: nano is the console editor
 ```
-Then, add, commit and push thsoe changes
+Then, add, commit and push those changes
 ```bash
 git add -A 				# Once again, add all the changes
 git commit -m "modified the README"	# Always add a useful message (unless it's 2:32am and then you can just say "gazoub."